RaidenCorporation/ZanyonLocker/README.md

 <img width="802" height="322" alt="zl" src="https://github.com/user-attachments/assets/1cc909a1-ac19-4597-b94f-7dc50db91faa" />

-### _ZanyonLocker™ is a safe encryption tool made by Raiden Corporation.
+### _ZanyonLocker is a safe encryption tool made by Raiden Corporation.
 It is used to encrypt files over a secure process._

 ---